Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 - This branch was created to test a sort function which would sort the words in the dictionary alphabetically from A-Z or Z-A
 - This was achieved by creating two new routes in app.py; one route for the ascending order and another route for the descending order
-- I then added a Materialize dropdown button to the dictionary template and linked each option in the dropdown the relevant route
+- I then added a Materialize dropdown button to the dictionary template and linked each option in the dropdown to the relevant route

 [Contents](#contents)